kubernetes-sigs/lws/keps/238-controller-revision/README.md

 ## Alternatives
 An implementation similar to the one done for StatefulSet was considered.
 In this implementation, we would create a label to store what controller revision was used to generate the pods, and replacing the label `leaderworkerset.sigs.k8s.io/template-revision-hash`.
-However, this requires updating the value of those labels (or adding a new label alltogether).
+However, this requires updating the value of those labels (or adding a new label altogether).
 Doing this, triggers a rolling update when upgrading from an LWS version that does not have controller revision.

 Moreover, there are features that need to trigger a rolling update (e.g NetworkConfig).
 In order to replicate this behavior when using